Wonder Mountain's Guardian: History

 Canada's Wonderland's first interactive dark ride was Scooby-Doo's Haunted Mansion (renamed Boo Blasters on Boo Hill after Cedar Fair's purchase of the park), which opened in 2000.
 It was designed by Sally Corporation and relies entirely on physical sets and theming rather than projected animations, and uses basic, moving props.
 About four years later, park management began discussing the addition of a new attraction inside Wonder Mountain.
 The technology available at the time meant the cost of building a more advanced dark ride was too expensive for a regional amusement park.
 In 2011, as technology improved and the costs decreased, the park started planning a second interactive dark ride.
 Several companies were contacted to design the audio-visual portion of the future ride; park management chose Triotech to do so.

 Speculation that Canada's Wonderland would build a new attraction for the 2014 season began at the end of July 2013 when maintenance work on the western side of Wonder Mountain was discovered.
 On August 8, Cedar Fair confirmed an interactive dark ride would be built at one of the company's parks.
-Wonderland officially announced Wonder Mountain's Guardian—a ten million dollar attraction—on August 30, 2013, on Breakfast Television, a morning news program for the Toronto area.
+Wonderland officially announced Wonder Mountain's Guardian—a ten million-dollar attraction—on August 30, 2013, on Breakfast Television, a morning news program for the Toronto area.
 During the International Association of Amusement Parks and Attractions (IAAPA) Attractions Expo 2013, the characters of the ride were revealed during president and CEO of Cedar Fair Matt Ouimet's keynote address.

-The first pieces of track and other parts arrived at the park from Germany in mid-January 2014.
+The first pieces of track and other parts from Germany arrived at the park in mid-January 2014.
 A month later, installation of the track began inside the mountain.
 By the end of February, erection of the framing for the 3D screens began.
 By the beginning of March, support columns for the outside portion of the ride were installed.
 The lift hill was completed at the beginning of April.
 The park opened to the public on May 4 but the opening of Guardian was delayed.
-On May 23, the park announced the ride would open the next day.
+On May 24, the park announced that the ride had opened.
 The entire project involved 10 contractors and at least 47 workers.

 On November 7, 2013, Cedar Fair announced that during Halloween Haunt, Guardian would be altered to a zombie-themed ride.
 The name of this version of the attraction was later revealed to be Zombies 4D.